MatRanc/Scanny/AppStore/AppStoreCopy.md

 **Promotional Text**, max 170 chars.
 Can be changed any time without review.
 ```
 Turn paper into clean, searchable PDFs on your iPhone.
 Auto-crop, OCR, and scanner-style filters.
-100% on-device, completely free, no ads, accounts, or tracking.
+100% on-device.
+No ads, accounts, or tracking.
 ```
 Alternative (mission-led):
 ```
-Clean, searchable PDFs, free and 100% on your device.
+Clean, searchable PDFs, 100% on your device.
 No subscriptions, no ads, no data harvesting.
-Basic tools should be free and private.
-This one is.
+Basic tools should just work and stay private.
+This one does.
 ```

 **Description**, max 4000 chars.